santoslab/stress24/stress24-logika-schedule-students.md

 This session will introduce you to the Slang programming language (safety-critical subset of Scala) and the Logika program verifier for Slang.
 You will learn basic aspects of the Sireum Integrated Verification Environment (IVE) interface and aspects of the Slang programming language -- building up to some simple exercises using conditional expressions and method calls.

 **Overview of Slang**

+This lecture module is a slide-only overview of Slang.
   * Slides (XXX insert link XXX)

 **Overview of Logika**

+This lecture module is a slide-only overview of Logika.
   * Slides (XXX insert link XXX)

 **Walkthrough of Slang/Logika features using the Waypoint example**